wikimedia/eslint-config-wikimedia/readme.md

 ```

 #### MediaWiki
 Code that runs in MediaWiki can use this config.
 It enforces rules that are specific to the MediaWiki codebase (core and extensions), such as correct documentation of `mw.message` usage.
-It also automatically applies the Vue plugin and Vue-specific rules to `.vue` files, including MediaWiki-specific Vue rules such as prohibiting ES6 syntax and prohibiting shorthand syntax for `v-bind`, `v-on` and `v-slot`.
+It also automatically applies the Vue plugin and Vue-specific rules to `.vue` files, including MediaWiki-specific Vue rules such as prohibiting ES6 syntax and prohibiting self-closing tags.
 `.eslintrc.json`:
 ```json
 {